 The diagnostic implications of microbiome markers in tissue and liquid biopsies are endless.
-As the only cancer diagnostic company using the microbiome to detect early-stage cancer, Micronoma has a cutting-edge advantage, and is developing this method using minimally invasive blood samples.
+As the only cancer diagnostic company focused on developing an LDT technology platform that uses the microbiome to help detect early-stage cancer, Micronoma is developing this method using minimally invasive blood samples.

 Start with as little as 400ul of plasma

 Extract nucleic acid, prepare NGS library prep and controls for maximum contamination elimination (noise reduction)

 NGS on Existing Platforms

 Generate NGS shotgun data with proprietary analysis methods – 6 patents filed

 Provide actionable results with clinically relevant performances.
 Lung cancer example: